karloversic/apartments-price-scraper/README.md

 ### Specify apartments (optional)
-To specify which apartments to look for, create `apartments_list.txt`, and paste apartments name into it, separated by newline, e.g.:
+To specify which apartments to look for, create `filter.txt`, and paste apartments name into it, separated by newline, e.g.:

     Apartment Eclipse
     Residence apartments